launchdarkly/sse-contract-tests/README.md

 ### Send command: `POST <URL of stream instance>`

 A `POST` request to the resource that was returned by "Create stream" means the test harness wants to do something to an existing SSE client instance.
-The request body is a JSON object with the following property:
+The request body is a JSON object which can be one of the following:

+* `{ "command": "listen", "type": "<EVENT TYPE>" }` - The SSE client should be ready to receive events with the type `EVENT TYPE`.
+This will only be sent if the test service has the `"event-type-listeners"` capability.
-* `command`: Currently the only supported value is `"restart"`, meaning the stream should be disconnected and reconnected with the same stream URL.
+* `{ "command": "restart" }` - The SSE client should disconnect and reconnect with the same stream URL.
 This will only be sent if the test service has the `"restart"` capability.

 Return any HTTP `2xx` status, `400` for an unrecognized command, or `404` if there is no such stream.